-For vehicles not equipped with the Electronic Vehicle 2 Information Center (EVIC), the power sunroof switch will remain active for 45 seconds after the ignition switch is turned OFF.
+For vehicles not equipped with the Electronic Vehicle Information Center (EVIC), the power sunroof switch will remain active for 45 seconds after the ignition switch is turned OFF.
 Opening either front door will cancel this feature.

 For vehicles equipped with the EVIC, the power sunroof switch will remain active for up to 10 minutes after the ignition switch is turned OFF.
 Opening either front door will cancel this feature.
 The time is programmable.
-For details, refer to "Key-Off Power Delay," under "Personal Settings (Customer-Programmable Features)" under "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.
+Refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.